MasterBrian99/Free-Courses-For-Everyone/README.md

 | Website  | Description |
 | ------ | ------ |
+| [TheCourseHunt](https://www.thecoursehunt.com/) | Find the Best Free Courses in One Place!
+Explore, compare, and start learning.
 | [Coursesity](https://coursesity.com/) | Find free courses from udemy and other e-providers at one place. |
 | [discudemy](https://www.discudemy.com/) | Find best Udemy Promo Codes and Deals on this page and get the best saving on your online learning. |
 | [100offdeal](https://100offdeal.online/) | Udemy Free Courses 2020 (Updated Daily) -Get Latest 100 OFF Udemy Free Coupons & Udemy Premium Courses for Free. |